 Throughout the book, Dong unearths hidden gems from film history, documenting the Chinese and Chinese American actors, screenwriters, directors and producers who worked in Hong Kong, Taipei, San Francisco and elsewhere, producing spectacular films in both Chinese and English for global audiences.
 All but lost to history, those films have been carefully uncovered and presented here.
 Dong’s narrative is enhanced by extensive interviews with Hollywood actors, directors, and producers, including Ang Lee, Nancy Kwan, Justin Lin, Lisa Lu, James Hong, Joan Chen, Wayne Wang, B.D.
 Wong and David Henry Hwang, and writer Amy Tan.

 Hollywood Chinese also includes revealing interviews with actors who portrayed Chinese, such as Luise Rainer (The Good Earth), Christopher Lee (Fu Manchu), and James Shigeta (Flower Drum Song) to explore their unique perspectives.

 About the Author: A San Francisco Chinatown native, Arthur Dong is an Oscar-nominee, a Peabody and Sundance award-winning filmmaker, author, and curator whose work centers on Asian American, and LGBTQ stories.
 Dong’s first book Forbidden City, USA: Chinatown Nightclubs 1936-1970 received an American Book Award and the Art Deco Historic Preservation Award.
-His latest book Hollywood Chinese has been selected a “Critic’s Choice” by the Los Angeles Times, and one of “13 Smart Must-Read Books on Race and Hate” by the Advocate.
+His latest book Hollywood Chinese has been selected a “Critic’s Choice” by Kenneth Turan of the Los Angeles Times, and one of “13 Smart Must-Read Books on Race and Hate” by The Advocate.